 - Upgrading the meter board if required

-Once you’ve chosen your air conditioner, the rate you pay for labour may also differ by the area you live in and the ease of access on your property.
+Once you’ve chosen your air conditioner, the rate you pay for labour may also differ depending on where you live and how easy it is to access your property.

 - Licensed tradies